See an allergist in days.

-Doctor Gill offers allergy and sensitivity testing at her Toronto and Guelph clinics.
-Skin testing that is ordered during your appointment must be performed by the same allergist.
+For patients in Ontario, our allergist in Ontario offers allergy and sensitivity testing at her Toronto and Guelph clinics.
+Skin testing ordered during your appointment must be performed by the same allergist.
 Otherwise, you’ll need a referral from a family doctor to receive skin testing from another allergist.

-Blood tests that are ordered during your appointment can be carried out at any clinic.
+Blood tests ordered during your appointment can be carried out at any clinic.

-Some tests may be covered by OHIP, while other tests require an extra charge.
-Dr. Gill can provide further explanation of tests recommended for you.
+For patients in Ontario, some tests may be covered by OHIP, while other tests require an extra charge.
+The allergist will provide further explanation of tests recommended for you.

 Please note that it’s up to the physician’s discretion as to whether tests are ordered for any patient.